Sahid-m/radix-hack/README.md

 Read our Contributing Guidelines and Code of Conduct.

 ## Support
-Support Radix-Hack’s development by becoming a sponsor or backer!
+Support StreamFlow’s development by becoming a sponsor or backer!